keenwilson/WhatsForDinner-WeeklyMealPlanner/README.md

 ### Product features
 * Search for recipes, use starter meal ideas, or random a classic menu
 * Select a recipe and add it to a weekly meal planner
-* Login with email and password to save recipes
+* Save recipes to your username
 * Export a planner to an image and share it to family members

 ### Direction for future development